 Breaching restrictive covenants in an employment contract

 There may be restrictive covenants which the employee agrees to when signing their employment contract or a subsequent contract such as a settlement agreement so that the employer can do what is reasonably necessary to protect its legitimate business interest without unlawfully restraining trade.
-Once the employee leaves an employer it may be that they remain bound by a number of clauses relating to: confidentiality, IP, non-dealing, non-compete, non-solicitation and non-poaching.
+Once the employee leaves an employer it may be that they remain bound by a number of clauses relating to confidentiality, intellectual property, non-dealing, non-compete, non-solicitation and non-poaching.